 - ◆ To prevent the fuse from being blown, do not use the electricity over the total vehicle capacity of 12 VDC/120W. - ◆ To prevent the battery from being discharged, do not use the power outlet longer than necessary when the engine is not running. - ◆ Close the power outlet lid when the power outlet is not in use.
-Inserting a foreign object other than the appropriate plug that fits the outlet, or allowing any liquid into the outlet may cause electrical failure or short circuits.
+Inserting anything other than an appropriate plug that fits the outlet, or allowing any liquid to get into the outlet may cause electrical failure or short circuits.